Brijeshhhh/Tic-tac-toe-game-/README.md

 # Tic-Tac-Toe Game in Java

-This is a simple implementation of the classic Tic-Tac-Toe game in Java.
-It allows two players to play the game on a console-based 3x3 grid.
+This Java program implements a console-based Tic-Tac-Toe game for two players.
+Players can choose their symbols ('X' or 'O') and take turns making moves on a 3x3 grid.

 ## Features